namrapithwa-tech/Diploma_4th_PHP_Solutions/README.md

 ## Folder Structure
 ```
-php-labs/
+Diploma_4th_PHP_Solutions/
-├── lab1/         # Demonstration of basics of PHP programming
+├── Lab_1/         # Demonstration of basics of PHP programming
-├── lab2/         # Implementation of decision-making statements (Part – I)
+├── Lab_2/         # Implementation of decision-making statements (Part – I)
-├── lab3/         # Implementation of decision-making statements (Part – II)
+├── Lab_3/         # Implementation of decision-making statements (Part – II)
-├── lab4/         # Implementation of array
+├── Lab_4/         # Implementation of array
-├── lab5/         # Demonstration of function (User Defiend Function)
+├── Lab_5/         # Demonstration of function (User Defiend Function)
-├── lab6/         # Implementation of recursion and form processing
+├── Lab_6/         # Implementation of recursion and form processing
+├── Lab_7/         # Demonstration of server-side validation
+├── Lab_8/         # Demonstration of file upload
+├── Lab_9/         # Demonstration of session management using COOKIES and SESSION
+├── Lab_10/        # Implementation of CRUD operation using PHP (Part – I)
+├── Lab_11/        # Demonstration of prepared statement and stored procedure (Part – II)
 └── README.md     # Documentation
 ```
-More Labs ( 7 to 13 ) Comming soon....!!!
+More Labs ( 12 and 13 Wordpress ) Comming soon....!!!
 ---

 Feel free to reach out for collaboration or mentoring opportunities!